 Finding and using experts for the given problem in the given time.
 More specifically, it means recognizing that those closest to the frontline are the experts and empowering them to make decisions when a critical issue arises results in quicker mitigation of harm.

 In HROs, senior leaders are conducting frequent walk-rounds to reinforce safety behaviors and find and fix critical safety issues.
-They’re also meeting in daily organizational safety briefs where they look back to learn from failures and look forward to predict and lessen risk or harm.
+They’re also meeting in daily operational briefs where they look back to learn from failures and look forward to predict and lessen risk or harm.

 Frontline leaders (for example, unit charge nurses) are rounding with staff every day, giving 5:1 positive to negative feedback, conducting daily huddles and modeling the expected safety behaviors.
 HRO leaders manage by anticipation and prediction rather than reaction.
 Frontline leaders are focused on predicting events in the next 24 hours and making real-time adjustments to keep patients, families, employees and visitors safe.